1. Home Brother

 Stabilisers are classified according to how they will be removed:

-Tearaway – tears away from your design.
-It is fairly stiff and creates a firm foundation for your embroidery.
+As the name indicates, at the end of embroidering this stabiliser will be torn away from the fabric and will perforate at the edge of the embroidery.
+The stabiliser trapped in the embroidered area will stay there permanently.
 When torn out, it leaves a hard edge, which can be scratchy if used in clothing.
 Tearaway is best for craft projects in general.

 How to choose?
 Consider the following: